chuckrunge/sidacoja/README.md

 BATCH EXECUTION
 ===============

-A main method is provided for batch execution.
-Please note that several jar files might be needed on the classpath to support the operation in process.
+A main method is provided for batch execution (BatchApplication class).
--commons-csv-1.1.jar for CSV files
--poi-3.13.jar for XLS files
--json-simple-1.1.1.jar for JSON files

 The batch interface as provided expects an input file, input type, output file, and output type, in that order.
 The program can be used for simple conversion between supported types.